vin070/c_plus_plus/README.md

-##A collection of Data structures and algorithm problem and its solution.
+### A collection of data structures and algorithm problem and its solution.